purduesigbots/pros-docs/v5/api/c/motors.rst

 motor_get_temperature
 ---------------------

 Gets the temperature of the motor in degrees Celsius.

-The resolution of this reading is 5 degrees Celsius.
+The resolution of this eading is 5 degrees Celsius.
+The motor will start to reduce its power when the temperature reading is greater than or equal to 55 C.

 Analogous to `pros::Motor::get_temperature <../cpp/motors.html#get-temperature>`_.